 - A cover letter describing your training goals and how the JPS Health Network internship program will help you meet those goals.

 - Graduate transcripts

 - Verification of readiness for internship from the Director of Clinical Training (via the DCT Portal) at the applicant's home training institution.

-- Supplemental Materials:
+- The Following Supplemental Materials:

-- One full psychological test report on an adult patient (18 or older)
+- One full psychological test report on an adult patient (18 or older) completed by the applicant

 - One sample of other clinical work in the form of a discharge summary or a case report from a psychotherapy case.